-- 1. For students with disabilities, Committees on Special Education, with input from teachers and parents, must identify student behaviors that impede student learning and/or lead to self-harm behaviors like elopement/wandering. - 2.
-If a student demonstrates elopement/wander behavior/s or even a tendency to elope or wander, a Functional Behavioral Assessment (FBA) should be conducted upon receipt of prior written notice generated by the CSE and signed by the parent. - 3.
+1. For students with disabilities, Committees on Special Education, with input

+- 2. If a student demonstrates elopement/wander behavior/s or even a tendency to elope or wander, a Functional Behavioral Assessment (FBA) should be conducted upon receipt of prior written notice generated by the CSE and signed by the parent. - 3.
 Along with the FBA, a Behavioral Intervention Plan (BIP) must be completed to ensure that the eloping/wandering behavior/s are addressed through the plan and work in concert with the school wide safety/security procedures.
 Behavior Intervention Plans assist teachers and aides in addressing, reducing and ultimately extinguishing these behaviors if possible.
 Parent involvement in the development of the BIP is required, however, with students who are challenged with elopement/bolting behaviors parent involvement is crucial.
 Severe school age student eloping/bolting behavior may necessitate the need for a 1:1 teacher aide.